 Assignment to the view modifies the original array.
 The view's fields will be in the order they were indexed.
-Note that unlike for single-field indexing, the view's dtype has the same itemsize as the original array, and has fields at the same offsets as in the original array, and unindexed fields are merely missing.
+Note that unlike for single-field indexing, the dtype of the view has the same itemsize as the original array, and has fields at the same offsets as in the original array, and unindexed fields are merely missing.